-With certain state governments limiting the movement of people, employees should be able to self-generate company signed letters on the fly to show government authorities with the help of their HRMS.
+With certain state governments limiting the movement of people, employees should be able to self-generate company signed letters on the fly to show government authorities with the help of their remote HRMS.
 Organisations can create exemption letter templates with the HR Documents feature on their HR Tech platform and set up a digital signature allowing employees to self-generate letters with all the necessary details, and even the right date and stamps.

 - Social Networks & Notice Boards:

 As organisations start moving into the new mode of work, there will be some daily information broadcasts which would need to go out to the entire organisation.
 Using organisation social networks (such as Darwinbox’s Vibe module), organisations can broadcast all necessary information on the Online Notice Boards visible to all the employees throughout the organisation.

 Organisations should be able to easily create policies and reference documents which could be made mandatory for digital sign-off from employees with the help of HR Policy features on their HRMS.
 This would help organisations dispatch all the necessary documents and policy change information swiftly to all the employees in order to keep them informed.

 In a time of uncertainty and continuous disruption, it becomes very important to adopt the best HR solution to help your organisation balance the interests of employees’ safety and well being, whilst also focusing on productivity and engagement.
 To help organizations of all sizes, evolve to this new way of work, we have introduced an agile and lean suite of HR Tech for the post-COVID workplace, Darwinbox Evol>e.
 This hybrid HR technology with all the 15 above mentioned features, and other deep-tech functionalities, sits on top of your existing HR systems or stand-alone to help you ensure a safe return to work for your employees while keeping in accordance to the mandatory compliance & governance policies.